valory-xyz/price-oracle/docs/index.md

 Let's take a look at this script step by step:

-1. We import the `asyncio` library, because the Client SDK queries the agents in an asynchronous way in order to save time.
+1. We import the `asyncio` library, because the Client SDK queries the agent instances in an asynchronous way in order to save time.
 The `json` library is not necessary, but helps us format the data before printing them for this demo.
 The `open_autonomy_client` is the SDK, and the `Client` is the class that we are going to use to fetch the agents' data.
 2. We specify a list with the public keys and the URLs of the agents that we would like to query.
-   These are the only parameters that need to be changed in this script in order to run it for any service.
+   These are the only parameters that need to be changed in this script in order to run it for any AI agent.
 3. Next, we define an asynchronous function which initializes a client, using the constants above, and calls the `fetch()` method on the instance.
 Using these two lines of code, we have received the `agents_data`, which we continue to print in a JSON format.